metersquared/SCInMagField/hofstadterbutterfly/hofstadterbutterfly.md

-# Hodstadter's butterfly
+# Hofstadter's butterfly

-### Tight binding Hamiltonian with magnetic field
+# Tight binding Hamiltonian with magnetic field

 The tight binding Hamiltonian with Peierls substitution can be generated with `normalMetalRectangularCell(in)`.